ebitsdev/udacity-fend-restaurant-review/README.md

 ### Areas covered

-1. `Use MAPBox API to load the restaurant locations on the map`
+1. `Use MapBox API to load the restaurant locations on the map`
 2. `Make the provide base fully responsive`
 3. `Make the web application accessible following WCAG recommendations`
 4. `Use Service Worker to cache the site content for visitors when they are offline`
-5. `Use MAPBox API to load the restaurant locations on the map`

 ### How to run this project